What is Inherited Family Trauma?

 Parentification and Emotional Burdens

-Children from traumatized family systems often become emotionally responsible for others.
+Children growing up in traumatized family systems may become emotionally responsible for others.

 This may involve becoming: